xsf/xmpp-providers-website/content/blog/2024-03-28-xmpp-providers-support-chat-server.md

 We are happy to hear your feedback!

 We want to encourage to use XMPP and run your own instance.
-Still, hosting servers for others comes with great responsibility your should be aware of.
+But keep in mind that providing a public service comes with great responsibility you should be aware of.
 Best practices can be discussed in many [public chats](https://xmpp.org/community/chat/).

 ## Spread the Word